 Environmental requirements also carry weight here.
 Phase 1 Environmental Site Assessments are standard for commercial properties, and in Calgary's industrial corridors, Phase 2 assessments may be required.
 Budget time and cost — typically $2,000 to $5,000 for a Phase 1 — into any commercial acquisition timeline.

-Commercial approvals take longer than residential.
-A straightforward apartment building deal can take 30 to 60 days from application to funding.
-More complex transactions — mixed-use, construction financing, or deals requiring environmental assessments — can take 60 to 90 days or more.
-Build realistic timelines into your purchase agreements.
+Q: How long does it take to get a commercial mortgage approved in Calgary?
+A: A straightforward apartment building deal typically takes 30–60 days from application to funding.
+Complex transactions — mixed-use buildings, construction financing, or deals requiring Phase 2 environmental assessments — can take 60–90 days or more.
+Build 60–90 days into your purchase agreement conditions.

 The residential-to-commercial transition is one of the most meaningful inflection points in a real estate investor's journey.
 The rules change, the lenders change, and the underwriting changes — but so does the scale of what becomes possible.